MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/api/using-addons-api.md

 ms.subservice: extensions
 ms.date: 09/19/2024
 ---
-# Using the Microsoft Edge Add-ons REST API
+# Using the Microsoft Edge Add-ons Update REST API

 To publish an extension, you first use Partner Center, and then optionally you can use the REST API to update the extension (or use Partner Center instead).